renovatebot/renovate/docs/usage/string-pattern-matching.md

 ### Regex is case sensitive by default

 By default, regex patterns are evaluated as case sensitive.
-To ignore case sensitivity you must set the `i` flag.
+To ignore case sensitivity you must set the `i` flag, see the regex patterns table for an example.

 ### Renovate uses re2 syntax